galcyurio/dev-notebook/jwt cookie csrf protection.md

 Whether you store your JWT in a localStorage or you store your XSRF-token in not http-only cookie, both can be grabbed easily by XSS.
 Even your JWT in HttpOnly cookie can be grabbed by an advanced XSS attack like XST METHOD.

 So in addition of the Double Submit Cookies method, you must always follow best practices against XSS including escaping contents.
-This means removing any executable code that would cause the browser to do something you don¡¯t want it to.
+This means removing any executable code that would cause the browser to do something you donâ€™t want it to.
 Typically this means removing //